 - not subject to the clearing obligation (NFC-)

-When trading in OTC derivatives, you are obliged to inform the counterparty of the customer category to which you belong.
+When trading in OTC derivatives, you are obliged to inform the counterparty of the category to which you belong.
+You are also obliged to inform your counterparty if your categorisation is changed.

 Clearing obligation